-Vascular endothelial growth factor (VEGF) is important in the growth and regulation of new blood vessel in the eye, which are associated with the symptoms and progression of wet macular degeneration.
+Vascular endothelial growth factor (VEGF) is important in the growth and regulation of new blood vessels in the eye, which are associated with the symptoms and progression of wet macular degeneration.

-Anti-VEGF medications block the growth factor and, therefore, prevent the growth of new blood vessels in the eye and the progression of disease.
-They are usually administered via intraocular infection, with the aid of local anesthetic eye drops, which is generally well tolerated.
+Anti-VEGF medications block the growth factor and, therefore, prevent the growth of new blood vessels in the eye and the progression of the disease.
+They are usually administered via intraocular infection, with the aid of local anesthetic eye drops, which are generally well-tolerated.

 Some patients may experience partial restoration of vision loss, due to the action of the medication in shrinking existing blood vessels in the eye.
 This is not, however, a uniform reaction for all patients.

-- Ranibzumab – one injection monthly for three months, followed by maintenance phase for monitoring
+- Ranibizumab – one injection monthly for three months, followed by maintenance phase for monitoring

 - Aflibercept – one injection monthly for three months, followed by bi-monthly injection for one year